Text-to-Image Search via CLIP#

 Our journey starts locally.
 We have to prepare the data and push it to the cloud and Finetuner will be able to get the dataset by its name.
 For this example,

-we already prepared the data, and we’ll provide the names of training and evaluation data (clip-fashion-train-data
+we already prepared the data, and we’ll provide the names of training and evaluation data (clip-fashion-train-data and clip-fashion-eval-data) directly to Finetuner.

 Backbone model#